logo

 Introduction

-This article discusses an in-depth review of the American Equity EstateShield 10 Fixed Indexed Annuity.
-American Equity EstateShield 10 is a deferred, fixed-indexed annuity that may be a good option if you are looking to leave a legacy, lifetime income, the safety of principal, good indexing options, and complimentary popular riders.
-After extensive research and due diligence, I have provided an in-depth and unbiased analysis of this plan.
+This article discusses an in-depth review of the American Equity EstateShield Fixed Indexed Annuity.
+American Equity EstateShield is a deferred, fixed-indexed annuity that may be a suitable option if you are seeking a product that can help you leave a legacy, provide lifetime income, maintain the safety of your principal, and offer competitive indexing options.
+After extensive research and due diligence, I present an in-depth and unbiased analysis of this plan.

 The review of the American Equity EstateShield 10 Fixed Indexed Annuity will be broken into multiple subcategories: